Maryland man gets 2 years after swatting that injured victim

 BALTIMORE (AP) — A Maryland man has been sentenced to two years in prison for his role in a swatting incident that left the victim with significant injuries after police shot him with rubber bullets.

-Authorities announced 26-year-old Zachary Lee's sentence in a statement Thursday.
+Authorities announced 26-year-old Zachary Lee’s sentence in a news release Thursday.

 According to Lee’s plea agreement, he and others called a terrorism hotline pretending to be the victim, an acquaintance of Lee’s.
 The caller told authorities he had three hostages and threatened to execute them.

-Authorities say over 40 officers, unaware the call was false, went to the victim's home.
+Authorities say over 40 officers, unaware the call was false, responded to the victim’s home.
 The victim was shot with rubber bullets in the chest and face.
-He suffered injuries including bruised lungs, a fractured rib, and broken bones to the face that required reconstructive surgery.
+He suffered injuries including bruised lungs, a fractured rib, and broken bones in his face, and had to undergo facial reconstructive surgeries.

 An alleged co-conspirator, 19-year-old Robert Walker-McDaid of England, has an extradition hearing in March.